justsml/guides/interviews/passing-the-tech-screen/README.md

 1. Name a linear data structure.
 1. What are common use cases for Trees?
 1. How do you determine the length of a single-linked list?
+1. How are arrays and single-linked lists similar?
+Different?
+1. What is a hash data structure?
+1. What type of tree limits 'connections' by 2 nodes?
+1. What is a tuple?

 ## CSS